3.2. Commands

 For end-user executables, it is recommended that you distribute the cabal.project.freeze file in your source repository so that all users see a consistent set of dependencies.
 For libraries, this is not recommended: users often need to build against different versions of libraries than what you developed against.

-5.2.6.3. cabal gen-bounds
+3.2.6.3. cabal gen-bounds

 cabal gen-bounds [FLAGS] generates bounds for all dependencies that do not currently have them.
 Generated bounds are printed to stdout.
 You can then paste them into your .cabal file.
+The generated bounds conform to the Package Versioning Policy, which is a recommended versioning system for publicly released Cabal packages.

-5.2.6.4. cabal outdated
+3.2.6.4. cabal outdated

 cabal outdated [FLAGS] checks for outdated dependencies in the package description file or freeze file.